-The Narmer Macehead was found in the so called “main deposit” of the temple of Nekhen (Hierakonpolis) along with the Narmer Palette and the Scorpion Macehead.
-The Narmer Macehead dates to the Early Dynastic Period (the end of Dynasty 0 or the beginning of Dynasty 1), the period of the unification of Upper and Lower Egypt and the meaning of the images depicted on it are the subject of a great deal of speculation.
+The Narmer Macehead was found in the so called “main deposit” of the temple of Nekhen (Hierakonpolis), along with the Narmer Palette and the Scorpion Macehead.
+The Narmer Macehead dates to the Early Dynastic Period (the end of Dynasty 0 or the beginning of Dynasty 1), the period of the unification of Upper and Lower Egypt.
+The meaning of the images depicted on it are the subject of a great deal of speculation.

 In the middle of the scene sits Narmer on a throne on a raised platform under a canopy.
 He wears the red crown (deshret) of Lower Egypt and carries the royal flail.
 Two fan or sunshade bearers stand beneath the platform and behind him stand three men holding long staves (possibly his royal guard), a man with the hieroglyph of a tether above his head (who may be a priest or the vizier if this title existed at this early time) and another with a club followed by a rosette identifying him as the servant of the king.

 Above the runners stand four men bearing tall standards who probably represent the “followers of Horus” based on their similarity to standard bearers from a fragment found in the Sun Temple of Niuserre (Borchardt and von Bissing 1923).
-Below the runners there are depictions of cattle, men and goats along with a series of numbers.
-The meaning of these number has been debated and rather depends on the meaning ascribed to the rest of the scene but eould seem to be a record of the number of animals and people captured in battle or presented during the ritual or wedding.
+Below the runners there are depictions of cattle, men, and goats along with a series of numbers.
+The meaning of these numbers has been debated and rather depends on the meaning ascribed to the rest of the scene but they could be a record of the number of animals and people captured in battle or presented during the ritual or wedding.

 Petrie (1939: 79) concluded that the scene commemorated the marriage of Narmer to Neithhotep, a princess of Lower Egypt, to enable him to consolidate his power on the two lands following his military victory.
 However, inscriptions at Wadi Ameyra in Sinai may suggest that Neithhotep was instead the mother and co-regent of Djer, making her the wife of Hor Aha.